travelping/ergw/README.md

 BUILDING
 --------

-*The minimum supported Erlang version is 19.0.*
+*The minimum supported Erlang version is 20.0.*

-Using tetrapak:

-    # tetrapak build check

 Using rebar: